m4r35n357/ODE-Playground/README.md

 3 | "transient skip" value; skip first (lines / value), or 0
 4+ | ODE call with variable parameter replaced by ['$p']

+The general idea is to replace one of the model parameters with the string '$p' (including quotes!).

 #### Bifurcation Diagram (manual gnuplot graph):
 ```
 ./bifurcation-scan .1 .23 10 ./tsm-thomas-static 6 4 0.1 10000 1 0 0 '$p'